Last updated on April 2, 2026

 Card advantage comes in many shapes and forms.
 However you obtain it, it provides a crucial edge to help grind your opponents into dust.
 Izzet card advantage often leans on card selection, ripping through your deck to keep your hand full of fresh cards and your graveyard stocked with discarded ideas that only need a creative spark to come back.

 What’s your favorite color pair?
+What other payoffs have you found for Izzet and a fistful of cards?
 Do you like obtaining card advantage through draw spells or prefer passive card draw engines?
 Let me know in the comments or on the Draftsim Twitter!
 Stay safe, and keep experimenting!

 Follow Draftsim for awesome articles and set updates: